its-swats/crud-template/README.md

 When a user registers with our site, we'll need to persist the information that they provide to us in our database (i.e., save the new user in the database).
 What data should we keep in our database?
 How should we store it?
 Remember, we should not store a user's plain-text password.
 What constraints should we have in our database and validations in our models?
 What would happen if two users registered with the same e-mail address?
 Or, if a user did not supply an e-mail address?

-*Note:*  When users later return to our site and login, they will submit their email address and password.
+*Note:*  When users later return to our site and attempt to login, they will submit an email address and password.

 ### Release 1:  Implement User Login